 Now we can create the

-crunchbase_funding_rounds collection in Rockset from CSV files stored in Amazon S3.
+crunchbase_funding_rounds collection in Rockset from CSV files stored in Amazon S3 so that we can query them using SQL.
 This is a fairly simple CSV file with many fields.
 We are particularly interested in some fields:

 last_funding.
 These fields provide us additional information about the companies.
 We can join these on the